bigbite/interactivity-api-tutorial/readme.md

 ```

 `data-wp-interactive` is a directive that enables the interactivity API for the element and it's children and the `data-wp-class` directive will add or remove a class on a HTML element.
-The `data-wp-on--click` directive provides the key to this simle functionality, it instruct the interactivy API to run the `setMode` function in our action everytime the element is clicked.
+The `data-wp-on--click` directive provides the key to this simple functionality, it instruct the interactivy API to run the `setMode` function in our action everytime the element is clicked.
 If we look back at our `setMode` function you will notice it toggles the global `isDark` value:

 ```
 setMode: () => {